jbogdani/BraDyCMS/docs/faq.md

 ---

+#### Can I rename an image gallery?

+    Main menu > Media > Galleries
+Click on the gallery you want to rename
+Clicking the `Rename gallery` You will be prompted for the gallery name.
+Be careful: no spaces, special characters of commas (,), dashes (-), apices (') or double apices (") are allowed.
+If entered these characters will be automatically replaced with underscores (_).
+Gallery names must be lower case.
+Galley names should be unique.

+---

 #### What is a *conditional loading gallery* and how can I add it in an article's body?

 BraDyCMS permits the creation of conditional loading galleries.
 Using these kind of galleries instead of the normal ones permits web designres to create faster websites for mobile templates